ncatlab/nlab-content/pages/3/0/8/2/2803/content.md

 ## Proof

-A detailed proof of the bicategorical Yoneda lemma seems to be hard to find in the liturature.
+A detailed proof of the bicategorical Yoneda lemma seems to be hard to find in the literature.
 (Anyone have references to add?)

 ### Explicit proof